skuttleman/one-shot-demo/GDD.md

 ### Enemy Types

-- basic patrolling enemy
+- Basic Units
+    - most enemies will be of this type. these enemies patrol and protect the base following the AI awareness states outlined below.
-- snipers
+- Snipers
     - stationary
     - see long distances
-- hunters
+- Hunters
     - can see and follow player's footsteps
     - will search in "safe zones"

 ### Awareness States

 As is typical in stealth games, rank-and-file enemy awareness will have different states depending on player actions.
-There will also be a _base awareness level_ which is triggered by an enemy reporting their awareness level to the base communications officer (or allied doppleganger) followed by dispatch communicating the awareness level to all other enemies.
+There will also be a _base awareness level_ which is triggered by an enemy reporting observations to the base communications officer (unless this has been disabled).
+When the base communications officer is, they will communicate the awareness level change to all other enemies on the base.
 Some awareness levels do not apply to the base.
 I'm envisioning an event-driven system with a robust state machine for driving enemy awareness states as well as their ability to coordinate with surrounding enemies or call for back up.
 What follows is a high level rough draft of the enemy awareness system.

 #### PASSIVE

 This is the default starting state for enemies.
 In this state the enemy has no idea the player is around and is conducting their normal patrol.
-Seeing something from a distance or hearing something innocuous (like a footstep) will drive the enemy into a `CURIOUS` state.
+Seeing something from a distant or brief sights/sounds will drive the enemy into a `CURIOUS` state.

 #### CURIOUS

 In this state the player has begun to draw the enemy's attention.
 They will look toward the source of the distraction.
-If they continue to have their attention drawn they will progress to a `INVESTIGATING` state.
+If they continue to have their attention drawn they will progress to an `INVESTIGATING` state.
 Otherwise they will digress back to a `PASSIVE` state.

 #### INVESTIGATING

 In this state the enemy's attention has been drawn enough that they feel the need to investigate.
-They _may_ also choose to speak out to nearby enemies or radio to central dispatch.
+They _may_ also choose to speak out to nearby enemies or radio to the base communications officer.
 This will also put relevant enemies into a `INVESTIGATING` state.
 If the enemy positively identifies the player, they will enter an `AGRESSIVE` state.
 If the enemy's concerns are abated, they may return to a `PASSIVE` state.
 However, if an enemy repeatedly enters an `INVESTIGATING` state they may progress to an `ALERT` state instead.

 #### ALERT

-In this state, the enemy is aware there is an intruder, but has no idea on the player's location.
+In this state, the enemy is aware there is an intruder, but has no idea of the player's location.
 Their movements are faster, their patrols will change, and their vision and hearing become more sensitive with a broader range.
 The same triggers that put an enemy into a `CURIOUS` or `INVESTIGATING` state from a `PASSIVE` state will cause an `ALERT` enemy to enter an `ALERT_INVESTIGATING` state.
 Certain sounds (like gunshots or explosions) will immediately transition any enemy within earshot into an `ALERT` state unless they are already at a higher state.

 After a time of remaining undected, enemies and the base will return from an `ALERT` state to a `PASSIVE` state.